 This presentation will take participants on a guided tour of the structured cabling systems deployed to discuss contemporary A/V connectivity needs.
 We will explore the history of cable categories and learn about the physical and performance differences between Cat5e, Cat6, and Cat6a.
 We will dissect the cables themselves to discern the construction differences in UTP, U/FTP, F/UTP, F/FTP and S/FTP and discover the impact of skew on signal propagation.
 After copper we will move onto optical fiber, where we will learn about multimode and single mode links and fiber optic designations.
 Beyond the adaptation of network cables to A/V challenges, this seminar will delve into multimedia specific links such as HDMI, DisplayPort and HDBaseT.Sign Up

-All courses are 1 hour and equal to 1 AIA-LU, InfoComm CTS-RU, BICSI-CEC, & NSCA-LU credit.
+All courses are 1 hour and equal to 1 AIA-LU, InfoComm CTS-RU, BICSI-CEC, & NSCA-LU credit, unless otherwise noted.